jironoor8903/web-dev-resources/README.md

 ## Table of Contents:

-This repository is a compilation of links to help developers build their web application
+This repository is a compilation of links to help developers build their web applications.

 > *What I cannot create, I do not understand — Richard Feynman.*